 I’ve been playing with this egg salad recipe for a while now, and I’ve got to say, this version is the BEST one I’ve ever made!
-It’s incredibly delicious, perfectly creamy & made with healthy ingredients.
+It’s wholesome, creamy, and incredibly delicious.

 This egg salad recipe is perfect for sandwiches or lettuce cups

-I like my egg salad on a slice of Dave’s Killer 21 Whole Grain & Seed Bread (that’s a mouthful, ha!), in romaine lettuce cups, or on top of a bed of lettuce for a super filling low-carb meal.
+I like my egg salad on a slice of Dave’s Killer 21 Whole Grain & Seed Bread (it’s a mouthful, but so tasty!), in romaine lettuce cups, or on top of a bed of lettuce for a super filling low-carb meal.

 Egg Salad Lightened Up